Back to Inside Track Blog

 2. Improves self-esteem

-Self-esteem is how we value and perceive ourselves and is often based on our individual opinions and beliefs, which can often be difficult to change.
-It’s a key indicator of our mental well-being and how well we can cope with life.
+Self-esteem is how we value and perceive ourselves.
+It’s based on our individual opinions and beliefs, which can often be difficult to change, and it’s a key indicator of our mental well-being and how well we can cope with life.

-Physical activity has been shown to influence a person's self-esteem and self-worth positively.
-Regular exercise often leads to an improved body image, lowers your blood pressure and risk of diseases, and boosts your energy levels.
+Physical activity has been shown to positively influence a person’s self-esteem and self-worth.
+Regular exercise often leads to an improved body image, lower blood pressure, reduced risk of disease, and higher energy levels.

 3. Improves sleep

-Exercising can help improve the quality of sleep you get a night, which is essential for maintaining good mental health.
+Exercising can help improve the quality of sleep you get each night, which is essential for maintaining good mental health.

-Sufficient sleep, specifically during the REM cycle, helps to facilitate the brain's processing of emotional information.
-As we sleep, the brain works to remember thoughts and memories, and a lack of sleep can be harmful to the consolidation of positive emotions.
+Sufficient sleep, specifically during the REM cycle, helps the brain process emotional information.
+As we sleep, the brain works to consolidate thoughts and memories, and a lack of sleep can be particularly harmful to our ability to hold onto positive emotions.

 Sleep is important for regulating mood, reducing stress and improving cognitive function.